kalepail/stellar-quest-bounties/bounties/level-1/basic-account-viewer.md

 ### What are the deliverables?
 #### Description
   - The hunter should provide a link to the repository containing the solution.
+  - The hunter should publish the website and provide a link to the published website.

 #### Review Criteria
   - As long as all features are present and correctly implemented, the submission should be accepted.